 Selecting the right lens

-- If the viewing area is 50-180 feet from the camera, select a camera with 2.8-12mm zoom lens (manual or motorized).
+- - If the viewing area is 60-180 feet from the camera, select a camera with a zoom lens (manual or motorized).

 Selecting the right resolution

-Use 4K Cameras on high priority locations.
-The 2x larger format will provide twice the digital zoom capability of a 5MP camera.
+- Use 4K Cameras on high priority locations.
+The larger format provides twice the digital zoom capability of a 4mp camera.

 Selecting the right night vision

-Select a camera that has a night vision range that is no more than double the expected viewing distance.
+Select a camera that’s night vision range is no more than double the expected viewing distance.
 For example, if your desired viewing distance is 60-80 feet from the camera location, we would select a camera with a 120 foot night vision distance.
 If your desired viewing distance is 30 feet, we would not recommend a camera with night vision distance stronger than 60 feet.
-In short, the sweet spot is 50-80% of the camera's maximum night vision distance.
+In short, the “sweet spot” is 50-80% of the camera's maximum night vision distance.

 Don't ask one camera to do the work of two

-If you are using a 3.6mm lens (which is considered a very wide angle lens), the chart below shows the view at 30 feet from the camera will be 29 feet wide (horizontal).
+If you are using a 3.6mm lens (which is considered a very wide lens) the chart below shows the view at 30 feet from the camera will be 29 feet wide (horizontal).
 This is the maximum distance you should expect this lens to provide detail.
 Yes, the camera will see further, but the objects become very small and the view will provide less detail as the distance increases.
 If you need to see detail at a longer distance, you simply use a larger lens such as a 6, 8, 12 or 20mm lens.
 Don't worry if this sounds confusing there is a simple way to eliminate all calculating.
-Simply use cameras with a manual zoom lens.
-It allows you to mount the camera and then manually zoom the camera in or out until you see exactly what you want to see.
+Simply use cameras with a zoom lens.
+A motorized zoom lens allows you to adjust the cameras field of view right from the NVR or your smart phone, providing a prefect field of view every time.

 Leave room to grow

-Nationwide, video surveillance systems grow 35% after installation.
-This is due to two reasons: 1.) the customer did not use an adequate number of cameras to provide the coverage they desired.
-2.) the customer found the system to be so effective that they expanded the system to provide additional security and surveillance benefits.
+Nationwide video surveillance systems grow 35% after installation.
+This is due to two reasons, the customer did not use an adequate number of cameras to provide the coverage they desired.
+Second, the customer found the system to be so effective, they expanded the system to provide additional security and surveillance benefits.
 The lesson here is to allow the system to have expansion capabilities.
-You can always add cameras but it’s the video recorder you have to make sure will support your future needs.
+You can always add cameras, it’s the video recorder you have to make sure will support your future needs.
 Surveillance recorders are built to support four, eight, sixteen and thirty two cameras.
 If you initially purchase four cameras with a four channel recorder and then later find you absolutely need a fifth camera...that one camera is going to be expensive.
 Out goes the four camera recorder and in comes a new eight camera video recorder.
-It is very wise to purchase a video recorder that is one size larger than you initially need.
+Lesson, it’s wise to purchase a video recorder one size larger than you initially need.

-Every single day we replace big box store and Lorex prepackaged systems.
+Every single day, we replace big box store and Lorex prepackaged systems.
 The story is always the same.
-The customer buys a one size fits all kit, they install it, they uninstall it, then they return it and then buy a Backstreet Surveillance system.
+The customer buys a one size fits all kit, they install it, then they take it out, then they return it and buy a Backstreet Surveillance system.

-Here are some facts about packaged kits from big box stores like Lorex, Swann, Uniden, Zmoto, Amazon etc.
+Here are some facts about packaged kits from big box stores, Lorex, Swann, Uniden, Zmoto, Amazon etc.

-- What you see is what you get.
-The kits have specific cable lengths.
-If you need to extend a cable, good luck because you’re on your own.
+- - What you see is what you get.
+The kits have specific length cables.
+If you need to extend a cable...good luck you’re on your own.

-- They offer ZERO installation and programming support.
-We have learned over the years that no matter how simple you make a system, the customer will always need some level of support, whether it be help with setting up remote viewing, motion activated recording or some other customization.
+- - They offer ZERO installation and programming support.
+We have learned over the years that no matter how simple you make a system, the customer needs some level of support or help setting up remote viewing, motion activated recording, or some other customization.

 Selecting camera locations

 The following tips are suggestions, they may not apply to every installation.
 Before you start installing, walk the areas where you plan to install the cameras.
 If possible, stand at the location each camera is intended to be located.
 Pay attention to what you see.
 Can you see everything you want to at that location?
-If the answer is no or there is an obvious blind spot, look for a better location for the camera.
+Whatever you see, the camera will see.
+If the answer is no, or there is an obvious blind spot, look for a better location for the camera.

-Indoor cameras can be installed just about anywhere, wall or ceiling mounted is fine.
-Typically cameras are installed in a corner of the room opposite from the entry point.
+Indoor Cameras - Indoor cameras can be installed just about anywhere, wall or ceiling mount is fine.
+Typically cameras are installed in a corner of the room opposite the entry point.
 This usually provides the best coverage and requires anyone who would want to tamper with the camera to be recorded before they have access to the camera.
 The best height for a camera is usually around the 10ft level.
 This is high enough to keep people from accessing the camera unless they have a ladder.
 Also understand, if you aim a camera at large exterior windows or an exterior door, the view may be somewhat limited during bright or sunny days.
-All cameras are equipped with an auto iris which works extremely well, but they still have their limits and will have to adjust to either the light level inside or the light level outside.
-Whichever it adjusts to, the other will be less than optimal.
+All cameras are equipped with an auto iris, and they work extremely well, but they still have their limits and will have to adjust to either the light level in inside or the light level outside.
+Whichever one it adjusts to, the other will be less than optimal.

-Outdoor cameras follow the same basic guidelines as indoor cameras.
-While they are designed to weather the elements and can operate in extreme conditions, it is still preferable to protect them if possible as they will last longer.
-If the choice is to mount the camera directly on the roof (taking the full brunt of the sun, rain and wind) or on the side of a building where it is somewhat sheltered, always choose the side of the building.
+Outdoor Cameras - Outdoor cameras follow the basic guidelines as indoor cameras.
+While they are designed to weather the elements and can operate in extreme conditions, it is still desirable to protect them if possible, they will last longer.
+If the choice is to mount the camera directly on the roof taking the full brunt of the sun, rain, and wind, or on the side of a building where it is somewhat sheltered...choose the side of the building.

-Consider using pre-made cables as this eliminates the need to make fittings that are likely not going to match factory quality.
-The only warning using pre-made cables is to make sure you measure them correctly and it is best to order a cable slightly longer than you may need.
+Consider using pre-made cables, this eliminates the need to make fittings that are likely not going to match factory quality.
+The only caution using pre-made cables is to make sure you measure correctly, and it is best to order a cable slightly longer than you may need.
 There is nothing more frustrating than being 5 feet short.
 The excess cable can be spooled up and left in the ceiling or behind the work station.
 If you are short, you can plug two pre-made cables together (a connector is required).
-Warning about CVI pre-made cables.
-Before you start pulling the cable, pay attention to the markings on each end of the cable as they are not identical.
+Caution about CVI pre-made cables.
+Before you start pulling the cable, pay attention to the markings on each end of the cable, they are not identical.
 One end is specifically for the camera and the other end is specifically for the video recorder.
-This is not a problem with network, Cat5 or Cat6 cables.
+This is not a problem with network, Cat5, or Cat6 cables.